alondrajy/MFENet/README.md

-# Multi-scale Frequency Enhancement Network for Blind Image Deblurring
+# Multi-scale Frequency Enhancement for Effective Blind Image Deblurring
 ## The results of the visual comparison of the proposed methods are as follows.
 ### On the GoPro dataset
 ![image](https://github.com/alondrajy/MFENet-for-deblurring/blob/main/image/GoPro.png)